-Bulletin #7011, Balsam Fir Tip Gathering
+Bulletin #7011, Balsam Fir Tip Harvesting

-Balsam Fir Tip Gathering
+- Identifying Balsam Fir

 The end portion of a balsam fir branch is called a “tip.”
 Tip lengths range from 12 to 20 inches.
 This tip may be broken into two or three pieces.
 These pieces are placed together to form a tip bunch and wired onto a ring to make a wreath.

 The exact time of “setting” varies, depending on the particular area’s climate and the growing year.
-Experienced tip pickers may know when tips can be gathered in your area.
+Experienced tip pickers may know when tips can be harvested in your area.
 The approximate time to begin harvesting tips varies across the state.
 However, the Maine Christmas Tree Association’s standards indicate that balsam fir brush should be collected after November 1 and a minimum of three consecutive 20-degree-F (or colder) nights.
 The tipping season usually lasts until mid-December, but there must be enough time for making and shipping wreaths before the holiday season.

-Tips may be gathered from private or corporate-owned forests.
+Tips may be harvested from private or corporate-owned forests.
 Tip harvesters must receive permission to use private land.
 Many corporations issue permits for use of their land, and permit fees range from one to hundreds of dollars.

 To avoid possible fines when transporting tips, make sure that you have written permission to harvest or a bill of sale from the landowner where you harvested.*